 This year, we are grateful to have an enrollment that exceeds that of any other previous year.
 We have done this in spite of a decline in the number of high school students who live in this part of Pennsylvania.

 Of course, having more students in our classes does slightly diminish our student/faculty ratio—which currently is holding steady at 19-to-1—but without those students, we would be hard pressed to meet our budget needs.
 While the population trends are not working in our favor, the Pittsburgh Post-Gazette and other news organizations reported that IUP was PASSHE’s only western school to experience enrollment growth.
-See the story that appeared in the Pittsburgh Post-Gazette.

 This shows how IUP stacks up within the entire system.